 Delay between photos: When using the individual photo refresh mode, the delay option will determine how long your feed pauses between each individual photo.
 We recommend a shorter pause for larger layout grids.

-Customize your layout to best fit your screen!
+Customize your layout to best fit your screen and event theme!

 Advertisement options will display a full-screen slide periodically during your feed.
 Use ads to highlight your brand or sponsor, shout out a special guest at the event, and more.